Using the Object Gateway for .NET

 The InterSystems IRIS session sends an import request.

-Upon receiving the request, the .NET Gateway worker thread introspects the indicated .NET assemblies and classes.
+Upon receiving the request, the Object Gateway worker thread introspects the indicated .NET assemblies and classes.

 The thread also loads dependent assemblies either from the local directory or from the Global Assembly Cache (GAC).

-If it finds any .NET classes that are new or changed, or that have no proxy classes on the InterSystems IRIS side, the .NET Gateway worker thread generates new proxy classes for them.
+If it finds any .NET classes that are new or changed, or that have no proxy classes on the InterSystems IRIS side, the Object Gateway worker thread generates new proxy classes for them.

 method imports the given class and all its dependencies by creating and compiling all the necessary proxy classes.
 The %Import()